georgiiv/stream-for-thee/README.md

 - Website will be accessible from `http://localhost:3000/`
 - Create an account from `http://localhost:3000/Register`
 - Login from `http://localhost:3000/Login`
-- OBS is needed to start a stream
+- OBS Studio is needed to start a stream
   - Inside OBS go to `Settings/Stream`
 	- Set Server to `http://localhost:5678`
 	- Set Stream Key to the one available from `http://localhost:3000/Profile`